gaps510dev/winsploit/README.md

-# Winsploit | A custom SynZ Interface
+# Winsploit | A custom SynZ interface

 ## Credits
 Thanks to the winsploit source leak for providing the UI & some base code.